DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/diagnostics/otel/metrics.md

 |error | Error label on errors |

 ### Metrics in the UI
-The [UI in your IdentityServer host]({{< ref "/ui/" >}}) can instrument these events to measure activites that occur during interactive flows, such as user login and logout.
-Our templated UI includes these metrics, but you can alter and add metrics as needed in your context.
+The [UI in your IdentityServer host]({{< ref "/ui/" >}}) can instrument these events to measure activities that occur during interactive flows, such as user login and logout.
+The These events are not instrumented by the IdentityServer middleware or services because they are the responsibility of the UI.
+Our templated UI does instrument these events, and you can alter and add metrics as needed to the UI in your context.

 #### Telemetry.Metrics.Counters.ConsentGranted/ConsentDenied
 Counter names: *consent_granted*/*consent_denied*